• Skip to primary navigation

 I've been looking forward to the opportunity to #TakeBackMyTitle as Bacon World Champion at WFC 2020, announcing my new team for At Home with Rebecka, and sharing a few new collaborations with new sponsors.
 Unfortunately, after a year of recipe creation, preparation, and practice; that dream has to wait until November 2021.

 I was scheduled to meet with my team members at the end of the month for WFC recipe practice.
 Despite the event cancellation news, I'm happy to report they will still be arriving in Houston for a weekend of food and fun instead.
-I will announcement my At Home with Rebecka Team members after their visit so I can get share fun photos of our time together.
+I will announce my At Home with Rebecka Team members after their visit so I can share fun photos of our time.

 More Good News: